How I deal with my fear of public speaking

 Since then I have spoken at two creativity and wellbeing festivals, given a workshop at a retreat and been interviewed on a panel at a coaching event.
 Every single time I have been incredibly nervous – pounding heart, wobbly legs, shaky hands – and every time I've survived.
 And most importantly I've connected with people, they've shared a little of their story with me and what they're taking from my talk or workshop.
 This is so rewarding and impactful for me and it plays a significant part in my pushing myself to speak in public the next time.

 This brings us to the point of this post, how do I deal with my fear of public speaking?
 Here's what I find helps me:

 - I care deeply about the topics on which I speak publicly.
-Helping people who feel stressed out by their spiralling minds and worrisome thoughts to feel calmer, more able to deal with their overthinking, and to feel more joy means EVERYTHING to me.
+Helping women who feel overwhelmed by their overthinking an overdoing to feel calmer, more confident they can cope, and happier means EVERYTHING to me.
 This is my motivation and without it I wouldn't want to or be able to face my fear and speak in front of an audience.

 - I allow myself to feel nervous, I don't try to push it away or beat myself up for not feeling confident.
 I acknowledge how I feel and I reassure myself that even if it goes wrong I won't die, the world won't crumble around me and life will still go on pretty much exactly as it did before.